miguelzeph/download_images_google/README.md

     - **For Chrome versions 115 and above**:
         - Use the following link to find the appropriate driver version: [ChromeDriver for versions 115+](https://googlechromelabs.github.io/chrome-for-testing/#stable).
         - Make sure to install the ChromeDriver version, not Chrome itself.
+        - Tips: usually the link is something like https://storage.googleapis.com/chrome-for-testing-public/**129.0.6668.58**/linux64/chromedriver-linux64.zip so just check your google version and change the **version value** for that on the URL.

     - **For Chrome versions below 115**:
         - Use this link to find the appropriate driver version: [ChromeDriver for versions below 115](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).